Curriculum: Master of Science in Medical Laboratory Science Leadership

 Credit: 3

-This course will focus on immunology and genetic principles as they apply to transfusion medicine.
-Blood group systems and the importance for transfusion considerations will also be covered.
-This course will establish the dynamic relationship between red blood cell antigen groups and antigen and antibody testing to supply suitable components for recipient transfusions.
-This course will evaluate methods utilized to in blood group system and component testing.
+This course focuses on blood group systems and the importance for transfusion considerations.
+The course will evaluate the dynamic relationship between red blood cell antigen groups and antigen/antibody testing to supply suitable blood products or components for transfusion services.

 3